-Each bout of coughing usually lasts between one and two minutes, but several bouts may occur in quick succession and last several minutes.
+Each bout of coughing usually lasts between 1 and 2 minutes, but several bouts may occur in quick succession and last several minutes.
 The number of coughing bouts experienced each day varies.

 Whooping cough complications

-Infants younger than six months may not make the ‘whoop’ sound after coughing, but they may start gagging or gasping, and may temporarily stop breathing.
+Infants younger than 6 months may not make the ‘whoop’ sound after coughing, but they may start gagging or gasping, and may temporarily stop breathing.
 While your baby is unwell with whooping cough, it is a good idea to keep them close by and watch them carefully in case they stops breathing.
+Some babies will need to stay in hospital.
 If your baby has any trouble breathing, call triple zero (000).

 Young children can develop apnoea as a complication of whooping cough in which they can stop breathing for long periods of time.
 Young children may also seem to choke or become blue in the face (cyanosis) when they have a bout of coughing.
-If your child is experiencing any of these complications – not breathing and/or turning blue – seek medical attention immediately.
-Go to a hospital or call triple zero (000) for an ambulance.
+If your child is experiencing any of these complications — not breathing and/or turning blue — call triple zero (000) for an ambulance.

 Adults and older children